 Sky lanterns might look pretty but they are a serious danger to animals and the countryside.
-Sky lanterns are usually used in Britain to mark special celebrations such as weddings, parties and New Year, but are you aware of the dangers they can cause?

 If your local council isn't already supporting the ban there are things that you can do to help.